 To apply for more than one graduate program at the same time, including dual-degree admission, submit separate applications and fees for each program.
 Supplemental materials only need to be submitted once.
 Contact the Graduate Studies office if you plan to apply to multiple programs.

-You may be able transfer a maximum of six semester hours of graduate credit toward your degree program.
+You may be able to transfer in up to 30% of the graduate credit hours required toward your degree program.
 Acceptance of transfer credit hours is made on an individual basis.
 To qualify, the credit must have:

 - Been earned in a degree program accredited by the AACSB International